ngkaho-zz/canvas/README.md

 # Steps to run the program

-Unzip the file and use mvn to install dependencies, then can run with java.
+Unzip the file and use mvn to install dependencies, go to the unzipped folder directory ( expect a pom file inside ), then can run the program with Java.

 ```bash
 cd ${extractedZipDestination}